 The study established that physical self-care was important in investing adequate treatment to the patients.
 The patients necessarily involve on every treatment program independently.
 The successfulness of physical self-care certainly entangled several factors.
 Orem in her theory divided four component of self-care which directly influencing self-care, self-care agency, self-care demand, nursing agency and self-care deficit (Alligood, 2014).
 Self-care agency was defined as a skill had by individual to care themselves.
 A previous study explained that self-care agency directly related to self-care where physical self-care was one of several components in self-care (Suhardingsih, Mahfoed, Hargono, & Nursalam, 2012).

-Souza (2002) explained that self-care agency had 3 component; 1) foundational 2) enabling and 3) operational.
+Souza (2002) explained that self-care agency had 3 components; 1) foundational 2) enabling and 3) operational.
 Operational factor are related to an individual’s ability to perform self-care actions (Carter, 1998).
 Self-care operation are the following a personal skill to recognize condition and environment (family well-being) and significant factors in healthcare; making judgments and decisions (coping strategy); nursing care implementation (self-care management process) (Gast, et al., 1989; Souzan, 2002).
 This study focus on exploring operational factors; coping strategy, self-care management process and family well-being as factors affecting the physical self-care accomplishment (Figure 1).

 The findings revealed that coping strategy did not correlate to physical self-care.
 There is limited research on how coping affect physical self-care significantly.
 Suhardingsih, Mahfoed, Hargono, & Nursalam (2012) showed that coping did not directly correlate to physical self-care.
 Coping may distribute to an integration of physical self-care through professional encouragement and personal growth (Zaccari, 2017).
 However this coping was affected by confounding factors of self-care such as age, gender, marital status, and support (Alligood, 2014).